ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 : Denotes the update item on a specific edge in the updates graph to transition from version i to version j, where i and j are the sequence numbers of the source node and the target node of the edge, respectively.

-Receiver set (rs):
-: Contains the set of clients who have requested to receive server push updates.
-  This term is not used in the normative specification.

 ~~~~ drawing
                                    +-------------+